snowkidind/txTheRipper/README.md

 ## Hardware requirements

- - Ubuntu
+ - Was bilt on Ubuntu 22
  - 64G Ram
  - Intel i7 class or greater processor
- - SSD with at least 4 Gigs for archival node
+ - SSD with at least 4 Gigs (for archival node)
- - Second SSD or NVMe for index
+ - 1T Second SSD or NVMe (for the index)

 ## Software Requirements